vinhphamuit/instant/README.md

 ## Current features
 - Create, login with an account
 - Sign in with Facebook account
-- Send text message and photo in realtime
+- Send text message, photo and file in realtime